Skip to content

 Consumption

-• Used instead of buying new: Everyone knows portals such as eBay classifieds.
-You can really buy everything second-hand and therefore cheaper there.
+• Used instead of buying new: Everyone knows portals such as eBay Classifieds.
+There you can really buy everything used and therefore cheaper.
 This saves resources and your wallet.

-• Borrowing things: Frugalists, for example, borrow books instead of buying them again and again.
-Public libraries are usually well-stocked with the latest books and you can also place your own special orders if necessary.
+• Borrowing things: Frugalists, for example, borrow books instead of buying them over and over again.
+City libraries usually have the latest equipment, and you can also place your own special orders if necessary.

 • Repair instead of throwing away: In the spirit of frugalism and sustainability, you should not throw away shoes with broken soles.
 Rather, repair them yourself, or have the cobbler do it.

-• Sell unused things: Your money will pile up if you simply sell all the superfluous items in your cupboards.
-This is also good for the environment and for other people's wallets.
+• Sell unused things: Your money will accumulate if you just sell all the unnecessary things from your closets.
+This, in turn, also benefits the environment and the wallets of others.

-• Make free phone calls: Why pay so much money for an expensive cell phone contract when you can make free calls over the Internet with Skype and WhatsApp?
+• Make free phone calls: Why pay so much money for an expensive cell phone contract when you can make free calls?it's cheaper over the Internet with Skype and WhatsApp.
 See also the article Sustainable telephony.

 Living & Everyday Life

-In frugalism, people try to live as cheaply as possible in order to keep their own expenses to a minimum.
-Here are a few ideas on this too:
+In frugalism, people try to live as cheaply as possible to keep their expenses minimal.
+A few ideas about this as well:

 • Tiny House: Rent is becoming more and more expensive in big cities.
 Building a house is not cheap either.
 A minimalist tiny house can therefore be an alternative.

-• Make furniture yourself: I love making furniture myself from dusty wooden planks.
+• Make furniture yourself: I love to make my own furniture from dusted wooden planks.
 It's fun and easy on the wallet.
-Have a look at my DIY furniture blog over.
+Look with pleasure in my DIY Furniture Blog over.

 • Sustainable gardening: Exactly!
 You can also make a Garden sustainable design and save money in the process.
 For example, by collecting rainwater and watering your plants with it.
 Or you can make your own fertilizer with a worm bin.

-• Do without a car: If you have the opportunity, do without a car.
-I know that's not always possible.
-But perhaps the article Live car free some suitable tips for you.
+• Do without a car: If you have the possibility, then do without the car.
+I know that is not always possible.
+But maybe in the contribution Live car free some suitable tips for you.

 Household

-• Keep a budget book: This way you know exactly how much you are spending and where there is still potential for savings.
-There are also cool, free apps to help you keep track of this!
+• Keep a budget book: That way, you know exactly how much you're spending and where there's still potential for savings.
+There are also cool, free apps that help you keep track!

-• Saving energy in the home: Energy costs reduce your savings rate.
-For example, by putting the lid on the pan when cooking or not putting hot food directly in the fridge, you can Save energy and money.
+• Saving energy in the home: Energy costs put pressure on your savings rate.
+For example, by putting the lid on the pot when cooking or not putting hot food directly in the refrigerator, you can save Save energy and money.

 • Reduce water consumption: Yes, high water consumption also costs money.
-Showering instead of bathing and conscious use of the toilet flush, for example, saves a lot of water.
+Showering instead of bathing and using the toilet more consciously saves a lot of water, for example.

-• Make your own washing-up liquid: Frugalists save themselves a lot of money by doing things like.
-Make your own washing-up liquid from ivy.
+• Make dishwashing liquid yourself: Frugalists save themselves a lot of money by doing things like.
+Making washing up liquid from ivy yourself.
 Ivy leaves are a dime a dozen - and free of charge.

-• Halve the dishwasher tabs: Another really cool tip is to cut dishwasher tabs in half.
+• Cut rinse tabs in half: Another really cool tip is to cut dishwasher tabs in half.
 Plates, glasses and cutlery are just as clean as usual - only your wallet is fuller in the end.

-Tip: A regular cold shower saves a lot of energy costs and gets you fit for the day!
+Tip: Also a regular cold shower saves a lot of energy costs and makes you really fit for the day!

 When it comes to food, you also have countless ways to save money.
 Here are a few examples: